technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Set up your environment.md

     ![](./media/media1/image13.png)

-5.  **Update skills**: On the dialog box that appears, do the following:
+5.  **Update skills**: On the dialog box that appears, review and note the options available:

     1.  **Add skills to users:** In the **Skills** box, select the skills that you want to add, select a proficiency, and then